 Ventricular Septal Defect (VSD) Children Born With Heart Defects

 My child was born with a heart defect, a small hole in his heart which is called a Ventricular Septal Defect, also known as (VSD).
 The doctors told us it would close on it's own after a few years.
-As a mother, I naturally flipped out, but supposedly, it would be nothing to worry about.
+As a mother, I naturally flipped out, but supposedly it would be nothing to worry about.
 This defect was not found until he was about 2 years of age.
-This is a little complicated to tell you, because he also has cyclic vomiting syndrome.
-If you would like to come back and read about the Cyclic Vomiting Syndrome, you can just click on that link in blue.
+This is a little complicated to explain because he also has cyclic vomiting syndrome.
+If you would like to come back and read about the Cyclic Vomiting Syndrome.
 It may actually help someone else too.

 My child was very sick about 2 weeks after we brought him home from the hospital.
 He would vomit everything and choke, turn blue, aspirate, etc. I could not breast feed due to a pituitary tumor that I had, so he was on the bottle.
 My son was losing weight; he went from 18 lbs to 13 lbs by the age of 9 months.
 They kept saying it was from the defect in his heart and that it would clear up soon as soon as the hole closed.
 But after more months of complaining and every night in the emergency room, they decided to do more testing.